jupyterhub/jupyterhub/docs/source/rbac/index.md

 ## Motivation
 The JupyterHub API requires authorization before allowing changes to the backend.
 For instance, currently the default behaviour is that creating or deleting users requires *admin rights*.
 This ensures that an arbitrary user, or even an unauthenticated third party, are not allowed to perform such actions.

 This system is functional, but lacks flexibility.
 If your Hub serves a number of users in different groups, you might want to delegate permissions to other users or automate certain processes.
-Appointing a 'group-only admin', or a bot that culls idle servers, requires granting full rights to all actions.
+With the current framework, appointing a 'group-only admin' or a bot that culls idle servers, requires granting full rights to all actions.
 This poses a risk of the user or service intentionally or unintentionally accessing and modifying any data within the Hub and violates the [principle of least privilege](https://en.wikipedia.org/wiki/Principle_of_least_privilege).

-To remedy situations like this, we implement an RBAC system.
-By equipping users, groups and services with *roles* that supply them with a collection of permissions (*scopes*), administrators are able to fine-tune which parties are able to access which resources.
+To remedy situations like this, JupyterHub is transitioning to an RBAC system.
+By equipping users, groups and services with *roles* that supply them with a collection of permissions (*scopes*), administrators are able to fine-tune which parties are granted access to which resources.

 ## Definitions
 __Scopes__ are specific permissions used to evaluate API requests.
 For example: the API endpoint `users/servers`, which enables starting or stopping user servers, is guarded by the scope `users:servers`.